CM4all/pond/doc/index.rst

  end.
 This doesn't work in "raw" mode and doesn't affect IP addresses inside log messages.

-.. option:: --per-site-append=DIRECTORY
+.. option:: --per-site=DIRECTORY

  Instead of writing to standard output, create one file for each site in the specified directory.
-Existing files will be appended to.
+Existing files will be truncated.

 The following filters are available: